AvolitesLtd/TitanManual/prismdocs/prism/play/banks.md

 <div style={{display: (`prism` === 'prism' || `prism` === 'zero') ? '' : 'none'}}>
   <p>When previewing an element adjustments can be made to its properties, please see <a href='../preview'>Preview</a> for more details on how this works.</p>

   <p>After any adjustments are made from the <b>Preview</b>, when the media is ready to export, pressing the <Keys.PrismKey>Send To Encoder</Keys.PrismKey> button will send all selected files into the <b>Encoder</b> Area.
-All details from the media files will be preserved and setup automatically to encode into the <b>AIM</b> codec.
+Relevant properties from the bank element will be preserved and setup automatically to encode into the <b>AIM</b> codec.
 If the media file has been renamed this will also be used to set the output file name when encoding.</p>
 </div>

 ### Menu Actions